kaaproject/kaa/Administration-guide/System-Configuration/index.md

 ## Introduction

 The Kaa cluster node is comprised of the [Control](Configuration-Control-service), [Operations](Configuration-Operations-service), and [Bootstrap](Configuration-Bootstrap-service) services.
 Kaa administrator can enable or disable each of this services individually.
-In order to do this he need to edit corresponding properties in ```/usr/lib/kaa-node/conf/kaa-node.properties``` file.
+In order to do this administrator need to edit corresponding properties in ```/usr/lib/kaa-node/conf/kaa-node.properties``` file.

 ``` bash